BSO

 The version of Junky which I read is the 50th anniversary edition which is the most complete version ever printed.
 The original manuscript was heavily censored by Burroughs' publisher, not only to remove some of the more lurid aspects of drug addiction but also to disguise something considered even more scandalous - the author's homosexuality.
 By 1950's standards Junky in its original form was considered just too blunt and honest.
 Absurdly, the book was promoted commercially as a cautionary tale, meant to scare readers away from experimenting with drugs.

 The irony of Junky is that to anyone who has any experience in the drug scene it is so obviously and subversively anything but an anti-drug novel.
-Indeed it openly attacks some of the most common myths about drug use, insisting for example that there is no connection between marijuana use and heroin, at a time when the common assumption was that smoking pot would eventually lead to shooting junk.
+Indeed, it openly attacks some of the most common myths about drug use, insisting for example that there is no connection between marijuana use and heroin, at a time when the common assumption was that smoking pot would eventually lead to shooting junk.
 Burroughs also dismisses common assumptions about the drug trade such as that drug pushers want to hook young people; arguing that no dealer likes to have kids for customers because they have no steady supply of money and usually squeal under pressure from the cops.

 It is the cold-eyed realism that Burroughs brings to his subject that is the real value of Junky.
 In fact Burroughs personally considers his addiction experiences more educational than traumatic: